Development of The Last of Us: Promotion

 A third trailer was released during Gamescom on August 14, 2012, showcasing more of the game's environments and enemies.
 At the same event, a video was released, showcasing the process that cutscenes are developed, from the raw material to the final product.
 At PAX Prime 2012, Naughty Dog showcased a video demonstration of the game, displaying gameplay.
 A story trailer for the game was later shown during the 2012 Spike Video Game Awards, on December 7.
-A TV trailer for The Last of Us was broadcast following the third-season finale of AMC's The Walking Dead on March 31, 2013.
-A trailer for the game's online multiplayer mode was released on June 4, showcasing the factions elements to the mode.
+A television trailer was broadcast following the third-season finale of AMC's The Walking Dead on March 31, 2013.

+The game's cover art was unveiled on December 9, 2012, featuring Ellie and Joel; the team fought to feature Ellie on the front cover, despite attempts from external influences to move the image to the back.
+"I've been in discussions where we've been asked to push Ellie to the back and everyone at Naughty Dog just flat-out refused", said Druckmann.
+A demo for The Last of Us was included with all copies of God of War: Ascension, and was available from May 31, 2013 until the game's launch.
+A trailer for the online multiplayer mode was released on June 4, showcasing the factions elements to the mode.
 The final pre-launch trailer was released on June 11, during E3 2013.

-Other marketing

-A demo for The Last of Us was included with all copies of God of War: Ascension, and was available from May 31, 2013 until the game's launch.
+A four-issue comic book miniseries, titled The Last of Us: American Dreams, was published by Dark Horse Comics from April to July 2013, written by Druckmann and illustrated by Faith Erin Hicks.
 To encourage pre-order sales, Naughty Dog collaborated with several retail outlets to provide special edition versions of the game.
 The "Post-Pandemic Edition" includes a unique case packaging, a statue of Joel and Ellie and unlock codes for additional content in the single-player and multiplayer modes.
 The "Joel Edition" and "Ellie Edition" include similar contents, but contain some features that are often differentiated by the characters.

-A four-issue comic book miniseries, titled The Last of Us: American Dreams, was published by Dark Horse Comics.
-Written by Druckmann and illustrated by Faith Erin Hicks, the comics serve as a prequel to the game, chronicling the journey of a younger Ellie and another young survivor Riley.
-The first issue was published on April 3, 2013, and a reprint became available on May 29, 2013; the second issue was published on the same day, followed by the third issue on June 26, and the fourth issue on July 31.
-All four issues were republished as a single package on October 30.
-The game's cover art was unveiled on December 9, 2012, featuring Ellie and Joel; the team fought to feature Ellie on the front cover, despite attempts from external influences to move the image to the back.
-"I've been in discussions where we've been asked to push Ellie to the back and everyone at Naughty Dog just flat-out refused," said Druckmann.
+The game's script is set to be published in book by Dark Horse Books in December 2025.